 Contrast CLI commands

-The following is a listing of the commands available to basic and advanced users of Contrast CLI.
+The following is a list of commands available to both basic and advanced users of Contrast CLI.

 Usage: